-Marriage and family are under assault in modern times due to an individualistic understanding of freedom.
+Marriage and family are under assault in modern times because of an individualistic understanding of freedom.
 The experience is “a freedom without responsibilities.”
 The result is an individual who is both holy and wholly unaccountable.
 As John Paul remarks, “the result is that every person is “faced with his own truth, different from the truths of others.”

-In Old Testament times, the Israelites were responsible for themselves as individuals (Exod 33:17; Jer.
+In Old Testament times, the Israelites handled themselves as individuals (Exod 33:17; Jer.
 1:5; Psa.
 132:1) and as a community (Exod.
 20-23).
 The resulting corporate identity helped maintain the integrity of their group.
-In current times the melting pot of the United States has at best kept the separation of groups solely based on cultural characteristics.
+In current times, the melting pot of the United States has kept the separation of groups solely based on cultural characteristics.
 When our commonality does not contain a spiritual link, the secular connections become obscured.
 Relativism and pluralism serve only to obfuscate the natural divine relationship for which we are designed.

 Through Scripture, we receive the assurance of God’s desire to establish a relationship with his creation.
 We can best obey this instruction by modeling our ties to our families as sacred as well.
 Christians receive the call for regeneration and adoption implicitly in the Lord’s Prayer (Mt 6:5-13) and receive instruction to display their Father’s character (Mt 5:9,44-48).
 The Christian application to the dissolving of the traditional family is to live by example.
 Only through our actions, directed by the Spirit, can the family regain its rightful influence on society.